 Selkie Patterns is one of my favourites.
-They produce unique patterns for tops and dresses that are easy to make at home (for every body shape) and create their own eco-friendly material, inspired by their iconic home city, London.
+This ethical and sustainable brand produces unique patterns for tops and dresses that are easy to make at home (for every body shape) and create their own eco-friendly material, inspired by their iconic home city, London.

 9. Charl Knitwear

-Aiming to keep heritage skills alive when it comes to knitwear, Charl’s designs make the most of traceable, organic yarns to spin them into oversized cardigans, oatmeal coloured sweaters and square shaped loose jumpers inspired by traditional Norfolk fishermen.
+Aiming to keep heritage skills alive when it comes to knitwear, Charl’s designs make the most of traceable, organic yarns to spin them into oversized cardigans, oatmeal coloured sweaters and square-shaped loose jumpers inspired by traditional Norfolk fishermen.